Summary

 Why this integration is important

-TYPO3 organisations waste valuable working time every day through manual data transfers between systems.
-The solution: A direct connection between TYPO3 and n8n that automates workflows and accelerates processes.
+TYPO3 organisations waste valuable working time every day on manual data transfers between systems.
+The solution: a direct connection between TYPO3 and n8n that automates workflows and speeds up processes.

-The result: Your editors can focus on content instead of copying data.
-Your IT saves development time for bespoke interfaces.
-Your organisation operates more efficiently.
+The result: your editors can focus on content instead of copying data.
+Your IT team saves the development time it would spend on bespoke interfaces.
+Your organisation runs more efficiently.

-In addition to this economic analysis, we have created a detailed Technical Guide for TYPO3 & n8n.
-This provides you with concrete workflows, Mermaid diagrams, and downloadable JSON configurations.
-Recommendation: Read both articles for a complete project foundation.
+Alongside this economic analysis, we have written a detailed technical guide to TYPO3 & n8n.
+It gives you ready-made workflows, Mermaid diagrams and downloadable JSON configurations.
+Our recommendation: read both articles for a complete picture of the project.

 Key Findings